Your furniture is often the most difficult to transfer during a move due to its size, shape and quantity.

 - Flexible hours so you are able to access your furniture as you please.

 - Moving assistance to help transfer furniture from your old home to your storage unit, free of charge.

 - Different unit sizes to address your specific furniture storing needs.

 Are you looking for a place to store your extra furniture?
-Visit our Ohio Storage Facilities page to check out our six locations.
+Visit our Ohio Storage Facilities page to check out our four locations.
 We offer flexible storing options with no long-term contracts … perfect for movers!

 Image Source: Chanel Wheeler